AlTu774/Tiralabra/README.md

 # A*/IDA* Search
 ## User guide
+1. Clone the repository
-1. Install dependencies with command:
+2. Install dependencies with command:
 ```bash
 poetry install
 ```